 This information has been prepared on a cash basis with some accruals and reallocations.
 That is, it does not allow for any accruals such as outstanding contributions or benefits due as at the start or end of year.
 The financial information contained in this report for PEGS members has not been individually audited, however this information does form part of the full financial statements for NGS Super.
-The Annual Trustee Report to members (Part 1) provides details of the full financial statements for NGS Super (refer to www.ngssuper.com.au/forms-and-publications/).
+The Annual Trustee Report to members (Part 1) provides details of the full financial statements for NGS Super (refer to www.ngssuper.com.au, then select Super Members > Fact Sheets, Reports & PDS > Annual Report).